-The standard formula assessment of the amount of capital required to be held for undiversified expense risk has decreased by 3% since year-end 2018.
-This decrease is a result of assumption updates that have been applied.
-The per policy maintenance expense assumption has reduced due to an increase in the number of policies with little change in the level of maintenance expenses.
+The standard formula assessment of the amount of capital required to be held for undiversified expense risk has decreased by 0.2% since year end 2020.
+This decrease is a result of the increase in EIOPA yield curve and weakening of Euro against Sterling over the year.
+These impacts were offset somewhat by the expense assumption updates that have been applied.